ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 1. You have to do all the data management inside Excel, including shuffling, sampling, or splitting the dataset.
 All of them are tedious manual labor and prone to errors.
 1. Open-source tools can be overly complicated for your use case, and also requires a lot of work to customize.
 1. You might not want to pay for the proprietary tool if the scale of your annotation work is relatively small.
-1. Learning — you can see this as an opportunity to practice and improves your web development skills.
+1. Learning — you can see this as an opportunity to practice and improve your web development skills.
 (More details in the next section.)

 The customized annotation tool I built does these things:

-1. Manage user sessions — uses signed cookies to identify users, provide different sets of pairs for annotation, and keep track of annotated pairs.
+1. Manage user sessions — use signed cookies to identify users, provide different sets of pairs for annotation, and keep track of annotated pairs.
 1. Editable annotations — users can submit the results, make some changes afterward, and submit them again.
 No duplicated entries will be generated.
 1. Each submission is stored in a CSV file, with a timestamp field — you can easily pick out annotations from a specific time range that could be problematic.
 1. Automatically pick a score based on the model prediction — the annotator only needs to adjust the model prediction.
 Also, it gives you an idea of how the model performs on unseen entries.